alexalemi/blog.alexalemi.com/kl.md

 <i>ought</i> to update
 our beliefs in light of evidence or observations.<sup><a href="#caticha2">xx</a></sup>

-Returning to our disease testing example, let's say you get the test done and receive a positive result.
+Returning to our disease testing example, let's say you get the test done and receive a positive result $(\mathcal T = T)$.
 What should your new distribution of beliefs be?
 Well, first off if we've observed the results of the test we should probably have our updated beliefs reflect the observation we made, making it consistent with our observation, setting $p(T) = 1$, but this doesn't fully specify $p$ we need two more numbers.
 How should